clintharris/IDBSideSync/README.md

 # Overview

-IDBSideSync is a JavaScript library that makes it possible to sync IndexedDB object stores using CRDT concepts.
-It works by intercepting the CRUD calls to IndexedDB objects and automatically logging all the operations "on the side" in a separate store--the operation log.
-The objects in the operation log can be uploaded somewhere, then downloaded and "replayed" somewhere else, in effect, synchronizing IndexedDB stores across devices without conflict.
+IDBSideSync is a JavaScript library/experiment that makes it possible to sync IndexedDB object stores using CRDT concepts.
+It works by intercepting the CRUD calls to IndexedDB stores and automatically logging all the operations "on the side" in a separate store--the operation log.
+The objects in the operation log can be uploaded somewhere, then downloaded and "replayed" somewhere else, in effect, synchronizing IndexedDB databases across devices without conflict.

-You can use this library to, for example, build a "[local first](https://www.inkandswitch.com/local-first.html)" [PWA](https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive/) that also supports syncing across different devices without having to run a custom backend server.
-Once a user enables a remote data store (e.g., Google Drive, Dropbox, iCloud, or something else via custom plugin), the application can use that store for backup and sync.
+You can use this library to, for example, build a "[local first](https://www.inkandswitch.com/local-first.html)" [PWA](https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive/) that also supports syncing across different devices without having to run a custom server application.
+Once a user enables a remote file storage API (e.g., Google Drive, Dropbox, iCloud, or something else via custom plugin), the application can use that store for backup and sync.
 This "bring your own remote data store" model allows users to maintain ownership of their data--even while it is on a server--and gives them the flexibility change to a different remote storage service at any time.
+The CRDT messages are stored as simple JSON text files, easily usable by other software.

 The idea for the library came from studying [James Long](https://twitter.com/jlongster)'s [crdt-example-app](https://github.com/jlongster/crdt-example-app), which offers a fantastic demonstration of how to use [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), [hybrid logical clock](https://jaredforsyth.com/posts/hybrid-logical-clocks/), and merkle tree concepts to build a simple, in-memory data store that uses a custom server for synchronization. `IDBSideSync` is an attempt at applying those concepts (and in some cases, modified versions of James' code) to work with [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), specifically.
 It also adds the ability for HTTP-accessible data storage APIs that users already have (or host themselves) as the means for syncing data instead of relying on a single, developer-owned, server application. `IDBSideSync` was deliberately forked from `crdt-example-app` to make that "heritage" literally part of this project's own history.